Makaron z Kiełbasą (Jednogarnkowy)

 Can you make this Kiełbasa with Pasta another way?

-Sometimes I cook pasta separately, and simultaneously fry all other ingredients on a frying pan.
+Sometimes I cook pasta separately and simultaneously fry all other ingredients on a frying pan.

 That way kiełbasa is crisper.